kyma-project/istio/docs/user/tutorials/01-10-external-authorization-provider.md

     EOF
     ```

-3. Finally, create a DestinationRule with a traffic policy for the external authorization provider:
+3. Create a DestinationRule with a traffic policy for the external authorization provider:
     ```
     cat <<EOF | kubectl apply -f -
     apiVersion: networking.istio.io/v1beta1